solflo/loveletter/README.md

 oh and you'd better install [löve](https://www.love2d.org/) for testing, duh. i use it by opening the terminal in the directory and running ```love .```.

+i've also made a [syntax highlighter](https://github.com/solflo/loveletter-highlighter) for vscodium / vscode, if you wanna!

 ### syntax

 - all commands are preceded by ```!```, one command per line